serhaturtis/DC-Autologger/README.md

 <!-- WHAT -->
 ## What?

-This is a board for logging/controlling CAN & RS485 communications with an ESP32 module on board for remote connection.
+This is a board for logging and controlling CAN & RS485 communications with an ESP32 module on board for remote connection.

 ## Why?